Cool Guns: Submachine Guns

 A compact submachine gun marketed as a competitor to the P90, the MP7 is another weapon based on a scaled-down G36 action, this time firing a proprietary 4.6mm round designed to penetrate body armor at close range.
 Its small size makes it relatively easy to carry, and it can even be holstered (a rarity for submachine guns).
 Originally designed as the kinetic energy component of the XM29 OICW

 .
 The MP7 is in use with the German military and police, and several other countries have begun to replace police stocks of MP5 SMGs with the MP7.
-There is some criticism about the low terminal effectiveness and stopping power of the 4.6mm round, however.
+There is concern about the low terminal effectiveness and stopping power of the 4.6x30mm round, however.
 Particularly given that it has a barrel a full 3 inches shorter than the competing FN P90.
+This is a recurring criticism of the PDW concept.

 - Used by the Combine soldiers of Half-Life 2, fitted with a tiny under-barrel grenade launcher.
 Interestingly, it is actually possible to attach a grenade launcher to the MP7; it would, however, protrude beyond the end of the weapon's barrel.